For the second year running, the Irish Made Awards will feature a special category to honour sustainable Irish businesses

 Sustainability is a topic we are passionate about at Irish Country Magazine, and we have brought that conversation into every issue with our Sustainable Spotlight feature and Jo Linehan’s insightful column.
 We care about sharing ways people can live with a lower impact, and that couldn’t happen without the brilliant work of makers who are creating products that are kind to the planet.

-While supporting local is in itself a positive step we can all take, we wanted to create an award to acknowledge those businesses that are really going above and beyond to make a difference.
 If your business has introduced exciting new innovations and creations that will take great strides in terms of sustainability, we want to celebrate you.
-This award is for those that are changing the game in exciting, groundbreaking ways that will make a lasting difference.
+This award is for those that are changing the game in exciting, ground-breaking ways that will make a lasting difference.

-For details on how to enter the Irish Made Awards, see the Awards page, and FAQs here.
-Please note the new Sustainability category is not for individual entry – if you would like to enter this category, please first select your category from the 11 choices in the drop-down menu, and then check the Sustainable box within the form.
+Please note the new Sustainability category is not for individual entry – if you would like to enter this category, please first select your category from the choices in the drop-down menu, and then tick the Sustainable box within the form.
 An entry box will appear where you can then enter your details on sustainable practises within your business.
-The Sustainability Shortlist will be comprised of the top-scoring entrants in the field of sustainability across the 11 categories.
+The Sustainability Shortlist will be comprised of the top-scoring entrants in the field of sustainability across the categories.